 (3) In this section terms includes any condition as to price, rent or any other payment.

-90. Application of sections 88 and 89 to concessionaires
+90. Application of s.
+88 and 89 to concessionaires

 For the purposes of sections 88 and 89 a person who, in pursuance of any concession, licence or other right granted to him, places gaming equipment, or causes gaming equipment to be placed, on premises which are not in his occupation shall be treated as supplying the gaming equipment at the time when it is placed on those premises.

-91. Approval by Commission of certain persons connected with permitted gaming
+91. Permitted gaming, restrictions on certain people in relation to

 (1) Where this Act, regulations made under this Act or the conditions of a permit specify that this subsection shall apply in relation to any permitted gaming a person shall not, pursuant to any service agreement, perform an operation of a kind referred to in subsection (2) unless there is in force a relevant certificate issued by the Commission under section 92 for the purposes of this subsection certifying that he has satisfied the Commission as to his competence and fitness to perform that operation, or that operation in the circumstances or on the premises, as the certificate may specify.